The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Agreement

-A nod is not a yes.
-"Okay" is not an agreement.
-Without an explicit commitment, you don't have accountability — you have a conversation that happened.
-The next time performance breaks down, the employee has no ownership to point back to, and neither do you.
+A nod is not ownership.
+"Okay" is not agreement.
+Without an explicit commitment, you do not have accountability — you have a conversation that happened.
+The next time follow-through breaks, there is no ownership to point back to.

 Common failure: Accepting soft agreement and calling it done.
-A real commitment is specific — the employee can tell you what they agreed to, when, and how you'll verify it.
+A real commitment is specific — the person can tell you what they own, by when, and how it will be verified.

 The Diagnostic Loop

-The diagnostic loop is what happens after you've done the work and it still breaks down.
-It's not a sign that the framework failed — it's a sign that one of the five conditions wasn't fully confirmed.
+The diagnostic loop is what happens after the work still does not move.
+It is not a sign that the framework failed — it is a sign that one of the five conditions was not fully confirmed.
 The loop tells you exactly which one.

-Most managers go straight to the employee.
-The loop says look in the mirror first.
+Most leaders go straight to the person.
+The loop says check the system first.
 The rails are checked before the rungs — because if Courage or Consistency failed, the conditions never had a fair chance.
-You're not diagnosing a rung problem.
-You're diagnosing a rail problem.
-And those require a different fix.
+You are not always diagnosing a person problem.
+Sometimes you are diagnosing a setup problem.

 The loop has no dead ends.
-Every breakdown points to a specific gap.
+Every missed handoff, stalled project, repeated reminder, or performance miss points to a specific gap.
 Every gap has a specific fix.
 The sequence is the system.

-The manager who runs the diagnostic loop after every breakdown stops having the same conversation twice.
-Because they've found the gap — and they've fixed the right thing.
+The follow-through owner who runs the diagnostic loop after every breakdown stops fixing the wrong problem.
+Because they found the gap — and fixed the right thing.

 C1